 He investigates the amelioration of hostile/sodic clay soils to overcome soil productivity limitations through deep placement of organic material as a means of increasing biomass production, yield and improving water use efficiency in dryland and irrigation systems.

 James is the owner and managing director of P.I.G.S, an operation managing pigs for a Victorian outdoor bred pork producer and processor, The Pastoral Pork Company.
 Together with the family property, ‘Brippick’, the enterprise produces 2000 tonnes of compost annually, which helps to manage soil health and promote sustainable farming practices.

 “SSM presents a massive opportunity for productivity gains per hectare that could last for more than a decade after treatment.
-I intend to develop a greater breadth of knowledge, both internationally and locally, and to translate this knowledge into a format that is accessible to farmers in order to benefit their businesses.”
+I was eager to develop a greater breadth of knowledge, both internationally and locally, and to translate this knowledge into a format that is accessible to farmers in order to benefit their businesses.”